Nourish Shake

 Try to focus on incorporating whole foods into your daily diet and strip out anything that isn't serving you day-to-day (and save these for every now and then!).

 One of the easiest (and tastiest) ways to monitor your calorie intake and increase your protein is with Juniper's Nourish Shakes.
-These meal replacement shakes contain the nutritional benefits of a balanced meal but is only 205 calories per shake.
+These meal replacement shakes contain the nutritional benefits of a balanced meal but are only 205 calories per shake.

 Plus, each drink includes 20 vitamins and minerals, 29.4g of high-quality protein, fibre and pre and probiotics.
 Available in 5 different flavours, Juniper's Nourish Shakes not only taste delicious but also offer weight loss benefits.